 When we moved into our new home I established a corner which would be my sewing space.
-My sewing room or atelier is in a shared bedroom which we have turned into an office space.
+My sewing room or atelier is in a bedroom which Paul and I have turned into an office space.
 The room is on the ground level of our townhouse and it looks onto our garden.

 Our office is the size of a standard master bedroom.
 We have arranged our furniture to give us both a decent amount of space.
 My desk and ironing station are permanently set up.

 My storage wall showcases all my threads, findings, buttons and cute objects.
 I love the things I surround myself with to be beautiful but also functional.